rollup/rollup/docs/04-tutorial.md

 You can build the same code for the browser via native ES modules, an AMD loader or SystemJS.

-For example, with `-f esm` for native modules:
+For example, with `-f es` for native modules:

 ```
 rollup src/main.js src/main2.js -f esm -d dist